statease/dexpy/docs/source/index.rst

 However, there are also functions that fill in holes in the existing statistical analysis packages, for example :ref:`statistical power <power>`.

-As of this writing there are only a handful of designs available, but the catalog will be expanding to include standard textbook designs like :ref:`Central Composite designs <central-composite>` as well as more flexible `Optimal designs <https://en.wikipedia.org/wiki/Optimal_design>`_.

 .. toctree::
     :maxdepth: 2